Pineapple Tofu – a vegan & gluten-free meal that’s ready in only 15 minutes, with a tropical twist of pineapple and mint.

 Pineapple Tofu - a vegan & gluten-free meal that's ready in only 15 minutes, with a tropical twist of pineapple and mint.

-- 1 (14 oz) package extra-firm tofu, cubed or in thin slices
+- 1 (14 oz.) package extra-firm tofu (cut into cubes or in thin slices)

 - ¾ cups pineapple juice (100%, not from concentrate)

-- 3-4 fresh mint leaves, chopped (plus more for garnish if desired)
+- 4 fresh mint leaves (plus more for garnish if desired, chopped)

 - In a large cast iron pan, add oil and heat for 30 seconds (or until melted for coconut oil).